Scifabric/pybossa.github.io/blog/_posts/2015-07-20-Crowdsourcing_Humanities.md

 ![alttext](/assets/img/blog/HebrewText.jpg "Courtesy of FirewallJC")
 <p class="post-caption">Photo by <a href="https://www.flickr.com/photos/firewalljc/3933346067/in/photolist-6ZzqKv-6ZDrBo-5uHZVL-d3XQJ-hzSk5F-5Zd2rK-75HWy7-8uyCrj-3rrEMd-5vKdF7-9QPUV7-5raBur-dX5NEj-4EpFVX-Phzxp-79U5nw-7gwjqu-9HUUkY-5Y9GoZ-6ci8Z2-kq8xXx-icEnss-ice7YB-8AMPRM-q6C1vd-6aucEF-5Zhepu-7gwuh5-5FmTqq-qmURat-d2naob-hGopDW-qEJSdT-qe4GsK-qr8rd4-qr8qZZ-pu96WL-qr8p2F-q5vXcD-7vp5SF-qobouk-4avqhB-ay3aut-eb9TCG-eb9TdU-eb9ST5-eb9StS-2Vrtjd-6kvQLh-5ZpKnK">FirewallJC</a> Could you help to translate a text such as this?</p>

-In order to create a customised platform, the NLI has upgraded to a PyBossa UX/UI interface, developed a back office management system for librarians, and integrated the platform into to the NLI digital library infrastructure
+In order to create a customised platform, the NLI has upgraded to a PyBossa UX/UI interface, developed a back office management system for librarians, and integrated the platform into to the NLI digital library infrastructure.

 Speak Hebrew?
 Then [give it a go](http://www.nlics.org/)!